 In particular, we use a Gaussian process (GP) emulator \citep{ohagan1978,rasmussen2004} to rapidly infer the (expensive-to-simulate) multi-fidelity correction term in parareal.
-The emulator is trained using fine and coarse acquisition data from \emph{all} prior iterations, with data from the fine integrator having been obtained in parallel.
-Similar to parareal, we derive a predictor-corrector scheme where the coarse integrator makes rapid low-accuracy predictions about the solutions which are subsequently refined using a correction, now inferred from the GP emulator.
+The emulator is trained using acquisition data from \emph{all} prior iterations, with data from the fine integrator having been obtained in parallel.
+Similar to parareal, we derive a predictor-corrector-type scheme where the coarse integrator makes rapid low-accuracy predictions about the solutions which are subsequently refined using a correction, now inferred from the GP emulator.
 In addition to using an emulator, the difference between this approach and parareal is that the new correction term is formed of integrated solutions values at the current iteration $k$, rather than $k-1$.
-Supposing the fine solver is of sufficient accuracy to exactly solve the IVP, the algorithm presented in this paper determines numerical solutions $\bm{U}^k_j$ that converge (assuming the emulator is sufficiently well trained) toward the exact solutions $\bm{U}_j$ over a number of refinement iterations $k$.
-This new approach is particularly beneficial if one wishes to fully understand and evaluate the dynamics of \eqref{eq:ODE} by simulating solutions for a range initial values $\bm{u}_0$ or with different (bifurcating) input parameters.
-Firstly, if one can obtain extra parallel speedup, generating such a sequence of independent simulations becomes more computationally tractable in feasible time.
-Secondly, the ``legacy'' data, i.e.\ solution information accumulated between independent runs, can also be used to inform future simulations, avoiding the need to repeat expensive calculations.
+Supposing that the fine solver is of sufficient accuracy to exactly solve the IVP, the algorithm presented in this paper determines numerical solutions $\bm{U}^k_j$ that converge (assuming the emulator is sufficiently well trained) toward the exact solutions $\bm{U}_j$ over a number of iterations.
+This new approach is particularly beneficial if one wishes to fully understand and evaluate the dynamics of \eqref{eq:ODE} by simulating solutions for a range of initial values $\bm{u}_0$ or over different time intervals.
+Firstly, if one can obtain additional parallel speedup, generating such a sequence of independent simulations becomes more computationally tractable in feasible time.
+Secondly, the ``legacy'' data, i.e.\ solution information accumulated between independent simulations, can be used to inform future simulations by increasing the size of the dataset available to the emulator.
 Being able to re-use (expensive) acquisition or legacy data to integrate IVPs such as \eqref{eq:ODE} in parallel is not something, to the best of our knowledge, that existing time-parallel algorithms currently do.